Kipruto & Yehualaw win first London Marathons

 Ethiopia's Leul Gebresilase was second, crossing the line 33 seconds later, with Bashir Abdi of Belgium completing the podium.

-With four miles to go in the women's race, Yehualaw broke clear of a group of four with the chasing 2021 champion Joyciline Jepkosgei of Kenya unable to reel her in.
+With four miles to go in the women's race and after an earlier trip, Yehualaw - the youngest ever London Marathon champion - broke clear of a group of four with the chasing 2021 champion Joyciline Jepkosgei of Kenya unable to reel her in.

 That breakaway included an astonishing 4:43 mile split on mile 24.